Last Updated on April 17, 2021 by Jim Ferri

 Samburu Game Reserve

-Before setting off for the Samburu Game Reserve the next day, we set out on another morning game drive.
-Each drive was unique and productive, and that morning we found ourselves amid a large herd of elephants.
+Before setting off for the Samburu Game Reserve the next day, we set out on another game drive.
+Each was unique and productive, and that morning we found ourselves amid a large herd of elephants.
 It was fascinating to watch the herd with their young move so quietly while feeding on the grassland and brush.

 After three hours we were off north to the remote Samburu Game Reserve in Kenya’s Rift Valley for two days.